sdasda7777/ScheduleBlock/README.md

 ### Changelog

+#### 1.1.1 (Upcoming)
+- Shortened code for generating table by using more loops
+- Added validation when changing times

 #### 1.1.0
 - Added JSDoc signatures, improved code structure
 - Options page background color can now be changed with a color picker